Man's Estate

 Man's Estate is a 1972 novel written by Australian author Jon Cleary set in the world of the British upper class.
-It is about a conservative British politician who survives World War II, the King David Hotel bombing, a Mau Mau attack and a horse riding accident.

 It was also known as The Ninth Marquess in the US.

+Synopsis

+The novel concerns a conservative British politician who survives World War II, the King David Hotel bombing, a Mau Mau attack and a horse riding accident.
+It was also known as The Ninth Marquess in the US.

+Publication history

+After the novels' initial publication by Collins in UK and William Morrow in US it was reprinted by Fontana in UK in 1974.

+The novel was also translated into German in 1973, and Portuguese and Dutch in 1974.